purescript/registry-dev/SPEC.md

 Unpublishing a package version means that the following things happen:

-1. The package version is moved from the `published` to the `unpublished` section of the package metadata
+1. The package version is moved from the `published` to the `unpublished` section of the package's metadata entry in the metadata index.
-2. The package version is removed from package storage and the package index, which means that package managers can no longer install it and it will no longer be included in build plans.
+2. The package version is removed from package storage and the manifest index, which means that package managers can no longer install it and it will no longer be included in build plans.

 Notably, the package version will remain listed in the package sets, rendering those package sets invalid.
 To minimize the potential disruption caused by unpublishing a package, the following conditions must be met for a package to be unpublished:

 1. The package version must have been published (ie. you cannot unpublish a version that does not exist).
-2. The version must have been published within the last 48 hours.
+2. The version must have been published within the last 48 hours OR the registry must legally unpublish the package (for example, the registry has received a DMCA takedown notice).

 To unpublish a package you must construct a JSON payload of the form below and authenticate it according to the process described in [Section 5.2 (Authentication)](#52-authentication).
 An `Unpublish` operation is represented as an `object` with three fields: